"The mighty men, and every bondman,

-The familiar noise of the cars chugging along pulled him out of his groggy state and back to reality.
-The world had shattered, its cities burned, and yet somehow this tired shell of a man had a job.
+The familiar noise of the cars chugging along eased him out of his groggy state and back to reality.
 He exhaled and ran his fingers through his greasy gray hair.

-Across from him, and separated by a table that had seen better days, she sat.
+Across from him, and separated by a rotting table, she sat.
 A short, sturdy, teenage girl with red dreads, heavy black eye make-up, and an amused expression on her face.
 Her name was Strawberries, and she was an ever-loving thorn in his backside.

-Strawberries and Shelby worked on many successful odd-jobs together.
-Hell, everything had been going swimmingly until at one point, the family, or more precisely; the Baron himself, caught wind of their operations.
-He requested Shelby come work for them instead—This being gangster jargon for “hostile takeover.”
+Strawberries and Shelby carried out on many successful jobs together.
+Hell, everything went swimmingly until at one point, the family, or more precisely; the Baron himself, caught wind of their operations, and requested Shelby come work for them instead.

 He had seen no other option but to shake hands and sell his soul to the devil, figuratively.
-Although, in this day and age, people could be forgiven for taking that statement literally.
+Although, in this day and age, you would be forgiven for taking that statement quite literal.

-The Baron put Shelby and most of his crew on tedious logistics duties.
+The Baron put Shelby and most of his men on tedious logistics duties.
 Strawberries loved it.
-Watching his men haul big crates around, and then spending the rest of the day gazing out of train windows, hoping to see a rare creature in the distance.
+Watching his crew haul big crates around, and then spending the rest of the day gazing out of train windows.
 She called it easy money; staying out of trouble and collecting a decent wage.
 He, however, despised the whole ordeal.

 “What’s the matter, Shelb?
 Nightmares again?”
-She crossed her arms and pretended to mope like a little child.
+She crossed her arms and pretended to mope.

-“Not that you can relate,” he said.
+“Not that you can relate,” he replied.
 “But, I need my beauty sleep.”

 She let out a defiant sneer, staring at him as he turned his head pretending not to notice.